-At Lilly, the discovery process begins by focusing on specific diseases and patient needs.
-Our discovery scientists search for biological targets within the body that play a role in a given disease.
-They use this information to create or find unique molecules that might someday be medicines, and they screen millions of molecules against the targets to pick promising leads.
+We begin the discovery process by focusing on specific diseases and patient needs.
+Our scientists search for a disease’s biological targets in the body and use them to find or create unique molecules that might someday become ground-breaking medicines.

-After the discovery process produces a promising lead, that compound is still a long way from being ready for testing in people.
+After the discovery process produces a promising lead, the new compound is moved into the development stage.

-Researchers probe further to determine what dosage will be required for the medicine to be effective, and at what level it might be toxic to the patient.
-They also explore practical issues like whether Lilly will be able to manufacture the compound on a large scale, and whether the compound will be stable enough to remain effective and safe in the patient's hands.
+Researchers also probe to determine the proper dosage for a medicine to be effective and the level at which it might be toxic.
+They explore practical issues, including whether Lilly can manufacture the compound on a large scale or whether the compound will be stable enough to remain safe and effective in the patient's hands.
 All of this happens in preparation for the day when the first human dose can be administered.

 Proving Safety and Effectiveness Through Clinical Studies

-Lilly conducts clinical studies around the world and markets its medicines in 143 countries.
-That means we must work through regulatory approval processes in country after country in order to bring innovative cures to patients worldwide.
+Lilly conducts clinical studies around the world and markets its medicines in 120 countries.
+That means we must work through regulatory approval processes in each country to bring innovative cures to patients worldwide.

 To learn more about clinical trials, watch this short video.